FACTS AND IMPRESSIONS.

 BY THE REV. JOHN PILLARS, PERTH.

 I HAVE been much struck with the deep interest excited in this country by the revival in Ireland.
 I dare say it is in part from curiosity, but I believe it is to a great extent from a deeper and better source.
 Many a one has a feeling somewhat like tills, If others be so blessed, why may not I?
-And so, many are willing to believe what they hear of this marvellous work, because they themselves would get hope from it, but are afraid the news are too good to be true.
+And so, many are willing to believe what they hear of this marvellous work, because they themselves would get hope from it, but are afraid the news is too good to be true.
 There are others more sceptical.
 The spiritual work has been so sudden and so great, and it has been so mixed up with dreams, and visions, and various bodily affections, that they cannot believe there can be much good about it.
 To show that the work is real and true, I will mention a few of the prominent features of it, such as came under my own notice, and impressed them¬selves upon my own mind.